 Rather than relying on age alone, cosmetic surgeons will look for other signs that a young person has finished growing.
 For instance, if your shoe size has not increased in a year, the doctor might feel more certain that the bulk of physical growth is complete.
 However, performing surgery on the nose before it has reached its adult size could lead to further issues with structure or aesthetics in the future.

-Most often, rhinoplasties performed on young patients are done to address relatively significant nasal deformities or severe distress concerning the nose’s appearance.
+Most often, our Miami rhinoplasties performed on young patients are done to address relatively significant nasal deformities or severe distress concerning the nose’s appearance.
 If there are major structural issues, a rhinoplasty can have benefits such as easier breathing, better sleep, and improved self-esteem.
 Feeling more comfortable about your appearance can ease social withdrawal and help young people feel more engaged and confident.

 As with any form of surgery, there will be discomfort and risks.
 You and your guardian should have a complete understanding of what the recovery process might entail before undergoing the procedure.
 There will likely be swelling, redness, and bruising during the healing process.
 Healing from plastic surgery takes time, and anyone undergoing rhinoplasty will need to tolerate the recovery for the full results to become visible.